 Dr. Racines earned her Ph.D. in Educational Leadership and Teacher Education at George Mason University, her M.Ed. in Multilingual Education and Curriculum and Instruction at George Mason University, her M.S. in Criminology at Radford University, and her B.S. in Sociology, Crime, & Deviance from Virginia Tech University.
 Dr. Racines spent time abroad working at a prison in Mérida, Venezuela where her research in education and criminology intersected.
 Her dissertation was nominated for the Joseph C. Beckham Dissertation of the Year Award with the Education Law Association.
 Additionally, her research in education law and civil rights for ELs was awarded the Emerald Literati Award for Outstanding Author Contribution in 2016.
 Racines was most recently nominated for ACSA’s Co-Administrator of the Year Award for 2018-2019 and the T.H.E.
-Award, Teachers Honoring Excellence, from the Azusa Educators Association for 2018-2019.
+Award, Teachers Honoring Excellence for 2018-2019.

 Delia has written for Edutopia, providing strategies for Instructional Coaches!
 Delia contributes to the Blog with Teaching Matters.
 Read her first post here.Delia Racines was also recently interviewed by Voyage LA.
 Read her interview here.
 Delia was interviewed by ShoutOut LA during the summer of 2020 and you can read that interview here as well!
 Prefer Apple Podcasts?
 C3: Connecting, Coaching, Cognition interviewed Delia Racines regarding her Coaching Journey.
 Listen in!